schottsfired/cjp-demo-environment/README.md

 ## TODO

-bootstrap seed job that loads "golden" jobs from any GH repo
+bootstrap a seed job that loads "golden" jobs from any GH repo

 get JNLP/SSH shared agent 'command:' out of docker-compose